Lyall-A/Yet-Another-Proxy/README.md

 * TODO

 ## Notes
-* If using Cloudflare, there is an issue with caching that can cause the response to be from a completely different service or path
+* ~~If using Cloudflare, there is an issue with caching that can cause the response to be from a completely different service or path~~ should be fixed as of [d1290dc](https://github.com/Lyall-A/Yet-Another-Proxy/commit/d1290dc), I think this was caused from Cloudflare using the same TCP connection for multiple services

-* Cloudflare caching is not recommended but if using, add a cache rule that bypasses any requests containing the `YAP-Username` or `YAP-Password` cookie
+* If using Cloudflare caching, you should add a cache rule that bypasses any requests containing the `YAP-Username` or `YAP-Password` cookie

 * I've found many bugs with [Bun](https://bun.sh/) relating to the HTTP and Net modules, but Bun will *probably* work (`bun .`)